tiborgats/scaleless_music/README.md

 - [ ] speed optimization of the playback routines
 	- [x] benchmark routines
 	- [ ] parallel processing, SIMD
-	- [ ] GPU (I did some benchmarks using the [ArrayFire](https://github.com/arrayfire/arrayfire-rust) library, it is promising, but there is a long latency due to the buffer copying from GPU to CPU memory)
 - [ ] backends for sound output
 	- [x] [rust-portaudio](https://github.com/RustAudio/rust-portaudio)
 	- [ ] [rsoundio](https://github.com/klingtnet/rsoundio)